humphrey777/humphrey777/README.md

 :bulb:Passionate about problem-solving and committed to continuous learning.

-:rocket:With strong teamwork skills, I am eager to contribute to your projects and learn from experienced professionals.
+:rocket:With strong teamwork skills, I am eager to contribute to your projects and learn with experienced professionals.